mylesmmurphy/prettify-ts/README.md

 ![Example Photo 1](./assets/example1.png)
 ![Example Photo 2](./assets/example2.png)

+## Why is the preview loading slowly, even for simple types?

+Prettify TS works by creating and loading the entire Abstract Syntax Tree (AST) of the file into memory.
+This is true even for simple types.
+The time taken can increase with the complexity and size of the types in the file due to the computation involved in parsing and traversing the AST.

 ## Disclaimer

 Prettify TS is currently, at best, a working proof of concept.
 The project is still in its early stages of development and may have limitations or bugs.